 An exam that is taken by every student in the country.
 It determines a student’s educational future.
 The exam typically covers 4 years’ worth of material on 10 subjects.

 The first major set of national exams is at the end of Primary School.
 Students must pass to continue onto Secondary School.
-The second major set of exams is after Form 4 and again students must pass it to continue onto Form 5.
+The second major set of exams is at the end of Form 2 and after Form 4.
+Students must pass it to continue onto Form 5.

 Winks, Q. (2014).
 Culture Smart Tanzania.
 London: Kuperard.